-The sound of the dogs whining pulls me out of sleep.
-It’s probably time for them to go out, but I am just so tired.
+I woke to the sound of the dogs whining.
+It was probably time for them to go out, but I was just so tired.
 And so warm.
-But not all that comfortable, I realize, as I creep closer and closer to full consciousness.
-There’s a crick in my neck.
-The right side of my face feels like I’m lying on a rack of pork ribs.
+But not all that comfortable, I realized.
+There was a crick in my neck.
+The right side of my face felt like I was lying on a rack of pork ribs.

-Oh, God.
 We must have fallen asleep watching A Christmas Story.
-The last thing I remember is Ralphie and Randy being bullied by Grover Dill – that little, Napoleon Syndrome-addled shit.
+The last thing I remembered was Ralphie and Randy being bullied by Grover Dill.

-I look up.
-The TV is off now, and though the fire has burned down to ashes, it’s still dark outside.
-Fred and Sam push closer to me, sniffing and whining.
+I looked up.
+The TV was off and the fire had burned down to ashes, but it was still dark outside.
+Fred and Sam pushed closer to me, sniffing and whining.

 One second, boys.
 Emergency here.

 The middle console with the folding table was back in the upright position, my butt having taken its place.
 Had I fallen asleep like this, or had my unconscious body inchwormed its way over here and draped itself half on top of Ben sometime during the night?
 I was pretty sure I’d remember this level of snuggling, but for the life of me, I couldn’t.
 I must have done it while sleeping.

 “Good morning,” Ben said, voice low and gravelly.